 Can I feed my cat milk?
 Kittens usually drink the queen’s (mother’s) milk until the mother gradually weans them at around 4 to 6 weeks of age.
 Most kittens are eating solid cat food by the time they are 8 to 10 weeks of age.
 Once this happens they often lose the ability to process milk.
 This is because most adult cats have low levels of the enzyme lactase in their intestine, which is required to digest the major carbohydrate in milk, called lactose.
 For this reason, consumption of cow’s milk, which contains lactose, can often lead to diarrhoea in cats.
 There are always exceptions to any rule and some cats can drink milk throughout their life with no concerns.
+What do cats need to eat to thrive?
+Can cats drink milk once they are no longer kittens?
+What's the best diet feed my cat or kitten?
+How to increase water content for your cat or kitten Kidney disease Further information Still have questions?
 Are you concerned about your pet?
 Meet a vet online!Included free as part of many pet insurance policiesHelp, treatment and if you need it, a referral to your local vetOpen 24/7, 365 days a year Book an appointment What do cats need to eat to thrive?Cats are obligate carnivores, which means that they must eat meat to obtain important nutrients.
 Therefore, compared to omnivores, such as humans and dogs, they have a slightly reduced ability to digest and utilise carbohydrates in their diet.
 Cats tend to get most of their energy (blood sugars) from protein.
 A cat’s diet has to be carefully formulated so that they receive adequate protein and carbohydrates.Can cats drink milk once they are no longer kittens?Cats often still like milk, especially the smell of it, as it can have positive associations.
 There are specific cat milks available but these also need to be given in moderation, as they can contribute to weight gain.
 There is still a small risk of diarrhoea and if this happens then you need to stop feeding it.What's the best diet feed my cat or kitten?It is always best to talk to your vet, or one of the FirstVet vets online to discuss your cat’s diet if you are unsure.
 Usually feeding a good quality, ‘complete’ commercial cat food (tins, sachets or dry food) should provide all the nutrients your cat needs.
 The best cat foods to buy are from a reputable and well known brand as these are rigorously tested and their formulations have been developed over many years.
 It should be a ‘complete’ food (this will be stated on the packaging), which means that it meets the EU requirements to provide ALL of your cat’s nutritional needs.We do not recommend feeding a home-cooked diet unless you have spoken to a specialist veterinary nutritionist.
 This is because it is very difficult to get the balance of essential nutrients within the diet right.
 It is important also to consider your cat’s life stage and any underlying health condition.
 For example a kitten needs kitten food, as this will provide the nutrients required for growing, whereas an older cat would benefit from a senior blend which is better balanced for old age.How to increase water content for your cat or kittenIf you are giving your cat milk because you are concerned that your cat is not drinking sufficient water, discuss this with your vet.
 You can also try to increase their water intake by:Using large, shallow water bowls: cats like to be able to see around them when they are eating and drinking, and often do not like their whiskers touching the sides of the bowl.
 A saucer is perfect as it allows them to access it from any angle.
 It is also good for water but easier for us to spill water when filling the dishDo not use food bowls with two attached compartments because cats prefer separate bowls.
 We recommend placing multiple bowls around the houseUse glass or ceramic bowls: plastic bowls can have an unpleasant smell and taste to cats.
 Cats that wear a tag on their collar often dislike metal bowls due to the noiseTry a water fountain or a dripping tap as cats often prefer running waterCats have sensitive taste buds and might not like the chemicals in our tap water.
 They often prefer rain water or bottled spring water insteadYou can try flavouring their water: drain a tin of tuna in spring water, poach a chicken breast, or make the water into ice cubes and add that to their waterEnsure that you wash their food and water bowls and change their water each dayKidney diseaseThere are certain instances when feeding your cat milk, even if it is cat milk is not recommended.
 For example, in cats that have kidney (renal) disease, a diet with restricted levels of phosphate has been shown to be very beneficial in protecting the kidneys from further damage.
 This specialised diet has been reported to prolong the life of cats with Chronic Kidney Disease (CKD).
 Milk (even cat milk) and cheese are high in phosphate and should always be avoided in cats with renal disease.Further informationCan I feed my cat a vegetarian or vegan diet?Free webinar: Navigating the pet food maze: What's true and what's fake news?
 Dr Marge Chandler DVM, consultant veterinary nutritionist, hosted by Royal Canin (October 2019)Still have questions?Book a video appointment to have a chat with one of our vets.